xrdocs/8000/_blogs/8100-8200-deployment-note.md

 ## Executive Summary

-The Cisco Silicon One architecture enables the bandwidth and power efficiency of switching chips combined with SP-class buffering and forwarding table sale.
+The Cisco Silicon One architecture enables the bandwidth and power efficiency of switching chips combined with SP-class buffering and forwarding table scale.
 The 8200 and 8800 Series take full advantage of these capabilities to address a wide range of network roles.
 The 8100 Series is streamlined for data center networks as it offers smaller buffers and moderate forwarding table scale.
 The 8100 and 8200 Series are available in different port configurations that reflect these target markets.

 For forwarding table and buffers, the 8100 is most comparable to the NCS 5000 (Broadcom XGS Tomahawk and Trident).
 The 8200 and 8800 are comparable to the NCS 5500 (Broadcom DNX) with similar buffering and table scale in between the base and -SE (higher scale with TCAM) versions.